domagojk/scalable-arhitecture/README.md

 ![App structure](https://cloud.githubusercontent.com/assets/1868852/23521381/009ac7b8-ff7f-11e6-962c-129a5291856c.png)

 ### SourceTypes
-All component requirements are defined using `sourceType` property.
+Every component is independent and isolated, but still it has to work with the domain logic.

+In a classic React arhitecture, we use "top-down" approach where all the data is passed to a root component.
+However, this tree structure is often broken by the use of Redux containers (or similar components).

+In Recycle, this is done differently.

+Basically all components have two sets of inputs:
+  - props - used by components organized in a tree hierarchy
+  - sources - used by drivers which are connecting component to the domain logic

-To render a list of repositores, for eaxample, `RepoList` component needs an array of repositores from the application state (store).
+For example, to render a list of repositores `RepoList` component needs an array of repositores from the application state (`store$`).
-Since, this data changes over time, it is represented as a observable stream - `store$`.

-It also needs to dispatch an action whenever a repository is clicked.
+And to dispatch an action when a repository is clicked, it needs `actionTypes` (defined in `config`).

-This is why its second requirement is `actionTypes` defined in `config`.
+This requirements are defined using `sourceTypes`.
+When "feeded" by drivers, `sources.store$` and `sources.actionCreators` will be avaiable in the component actions (managing user behaviour) and reducers (managing component local state).

 ```javascript
 function RepoList () {